jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 You can also prerender pages that contain variables pulled from the URL, like the `/products/{sku}` route above.
 Cedar will [iterate](../../prerender.md#dynamic-routes--route-hooks) through all available skus and generate a page for each.

-This is Redwood's version of static site generation, aka SSG.
+This is Cedar's version of static site generation, aka SSG.

 #### Accessibility

-Redwood includes a couple of components to [aid screen readers](https://cedarjs.com/docs/accessibility) in properly navigating your app.
+Cedar includes a couple of components to [aid screen readers](https://cedarjs.com/docs/accessibility) in properly navigating your app.
 The `<RouteAnnouncement>` component tells a screen reader to read something aloud, even though it isn't visible in the browser.
 And the `<RouteFocus>` tells a reader to skip verbose navigation options at the top of a page and get to the content.

 ### Authentication